RicardoJBarrios/kuoki/packages/environment/src/lib/query/README.md

 # Environment Query

-> Gets the properties from the environment.
+> Gets the properties from the EnvironmentState.

+This class provides multiple ways to consume EnvironmentState properties synchronously and asynchronously, plus other options like marking properties as required, interpolating values ​​in properties, etc. Typically this will be the class that is exposed to the rest of the application to get the properties.

 The environment query is an interface that must be implemented to get the environment values.
 Can be integrated into any application using the provided default implementation or a custom one.